WHEN ABUSE IS SUSPECTED THE FIRST QUESTION TO ASK YOURSELF IS ALWAYS – “IS THE PUPIL SAFE?”

 The Nominated Governor for Safeguarding/Child Protection is Rosie De Mello.

-The Designated Safeguarding Lead in school is: Graham Wigginton and in his absence: Judith Schafer or Wendy Wise.
+The Designated Safeguarding Lead in school is: Graham Wigginton and in his absence: Judith Schafer.
 They can be contacted on 016973 31234.

 All staff and governors are subject to the school’s safeguarding Training Plan to ensure their knowledge and experience is current.